archivesunleashed/aut-docs/Using-the-Archives-Unleashed-Toolkit-with-PySpark.md

         http://localhost:8888/?token=87e7a47c5a015cb2b846c368722ec05c1100988fd9dcfe04
 ```

-Near the top right of the Jupyter homepage, you will see "New".
+Create a new notebook by clicking “New” (near the top right of the Jupyter homepage) and select “Python 3” from the drop down list.

-Select a new Python 3 Notebook.
+The notebook will open in a new window.
 In the first cell enter:

 ```python
 from aut import *